Women's and Children's Health Network

 Chief Executive Officer

-Ms Naomi Dwyer is Chief Executive Officer of the WCHN.
+Ms Lindsey Gough is Chief Executive Officer of the WCHN.

 Executive Leadership Team

-- Phil Robinson - Executive Director, Corporate Services
+- Mr Phil Robinson - Executive Director, Corporate Services

 - Dr Jenny Fereday - Executive Director, Nursing and Midwifery

-- Ms Heather Baron - Regional Director Allied Health, Complex and Sub–Acute Care
+- Ms Katrina Dee - Acting Director, Allied Health, Complex, Sub-Acute & Spiritual Care

-- Ms Katrina Bosworth - Chief Finance Officer
+- Mr Paul Monaghan - Interim Chief Finance Officer

-- Dr Alison Russell - Acting Executive Director, People and Culture
+- Ms Sonya Hughes - Executive Director, People and Culture

 Under federal/state reforms to the health system, Local Health Networks came into effect in South Australia as of 1 July 2011, along with Health Advisory Councils, known as Governing Council’s.
 The Governing Council performs the key roles of monitoring and providing advice on improving clinical care outcomes within the Health Network.
 Particular focus is given to local service integration, performance and the safety and quality of services.